taipapl/gallery/README.md

 - Add labels to images and videos
 - View count views for images and videos
 - Add blog
-- limit add images but not videos
+- Images limit upload but not videos
+- Change password
+- Change language (pl/en)

 ## TODO
 - add public blog
 - add photos and videos to blog
 - Add comments to blog
-- Add move and copy images and videos to albums
-- Add change language
 - Add Shared to login users
 - make logo